syncthing/syncthing/users/config.rst

     element under the `GUI Element`_ for allowed syntax.

 globalAnnounceServer
-    A URI to a global announce (discvoery) server.
+    A URI to a global announce (discovery) server.
 Allowed protocol prefixes are ``udp4://`` (UDP over IPv4), ``udp6://`` (UDP over IPv6) and ``udp://`` (UDP over any available protocol).